QuickStart

 GPU App Collection

-In order to run balar's unittest, we would need to clone the GPU app collection repo.
+In order to run balar's unittest, clone the GPU app collection repo.
 The unittest script will handle compilation for these kernels with the custom CUDA runtime lib.

 git clone git@github.com:accel-sim/gpu-app-collection.git